biprajit163/movieRatingApp/README.md

-# Starwars Movie Ratings App
+# Star Wars Movie Ratings App
 This is a Movie Rating App that uses the SWAPI (https://swapi.dev/api/) to fetch data about the first six Starwars movies.
 Here is a deployed version on Heroku (https://bips-starwars1.herokuapp.com/)